 It changes his procedures because he no longer has to premix compounds every single day during summer.
 This has been reduced to every other day.

-- The feed stays fresh, and the cows knock it back.
+- The feed stays fresh, and the cows are munching away.

 Everyone knows that they don’t feel like eating it when it’s soggy.